 Epilepsy Monitors and Alarms are available from Easylink UK: https://easylinkuk.co.uk/epilepsy-care-guide

-SIGN - The Scottish Intercollegiate Guidelines Network - provides 'Assessment, diagnosis and interventions for autism spectrum disorders' for adults who may have autism or have already been diagnosed with autism'.
+SIGN - The Scottish Intercollegiate Guidelines Network provides - 'Autism - A booklet for adults, partners, friends, family members and carers'.
 It explains the recommendations in the related SIGN clinical guideline to help make patients aware of the tests and treatments they should expect from the NHS.
 It is a lay translation of the clinical guidelines.

 These apps have been recommended by health professionals, charities and parents of children with a range of learning disabilities.